What is zero waste?

 - making DIY toothpaste, etc.

-The truth is that I wasn’t, and I’m still not, perfect.
-I’m constantly learning new things and trying to improve along the way.
-This blog motivates me to spread the message and make more sustainable choices.
+The truth is that I wasn’t, and I’m still not, ‘perfect.’
+I’m constantly learning new things that give me a new perspective and ideas for progress.
+Additionally, this blog motivates me to spread the message and make more sustainable choices.